A Parent’s Guide To Baby Eczema: Causes, Symptoms, Treatment & Prevention

 - Very dry air

 - High ambient temperatures

-And if you find that your baby loves playing in water, keep the bath water lukewarm and add a drop of Mustela’s Stelatopia Bath Oil to keep harmful chemicals from irritating their skin.
-You can even use Stelatopia Bath Oil in their inflatable pool (filled with unchlorinated water, of course) to prevent red, rashy skin.
+And if you find that your baby loves playing in water, keep the bath water lukewarm and add a drop of Mustela Stelatopia Cleansing Oil to keep harmful chemicals from irritating their skin.
+This can even be used in their inflatable pool (filled with unchlorinated water, of course) to prevent red, rashy skin.

 Additional Baby Eczema Prevention Tips

 Other steps you can take to prevent baby eczema flare-ups and discomfort include: